Al Sharpton

 *Al Sharpton was born on this date in 1954.
 He is a Black minister, talk show host, activist, and politician.

-Alfred Charles Sharpton Jr. was born in New York City to Ada (née Richards) and Alfred Charles Sharpton Sr. The family has some Cherokee roots.
-At four, he preached his first sermon and toured with gospel singer Mahalia Jackson.
+Alfred Charles Sharpton Jr. was born in New York City to Ada and Alfred Charles Sharpton Sr. The family has some Cherokee roots.
+He preached his first sermon at four and toured with gospel singer Mahalia Jackson.
 In 1963, Sharpton's father left his wife to have a relationship with Sharpton's half-sister.
 Ada worked as a maid, but her income was so low that the family had to move to the public housing projects in the Brownsville neighborhood of Brooklyn.
 Sharpton graduated from Samuel J. Tilden High School.

-In 1969, Sharpton was appointed by Jesse Jackson to serve as youth director of the New York City branch of Operation Breadbasket, a group that focused on the promotion of new and better jobs for blacks.
-1971 Sharpton founded the National Youth Movement to raise resources for impoverished youth.
-In 1972, he was youth director for the presidential campaign of Congresswoman Shirley Chisholm.
+In 1969, Jesse Jackson appointed Sharpton to serve as youth director of the New York City branch of Operation Breadbasket, a group that focused on promoting new and better jobs for blacks.
+In 1971, Sharpton founded the National Youth Movement to raise resources for impoverished youth.
+In 1972, he was youth director for Congresswoman Shirley Chisholm's presidential campaign.
 Between 1973 and 1980, Sharpton was James Brown's tour manager.

 Sharpton is the founder of the National Action Network.
 In 2004, he ran for the Democratic nomination for the U.S. presidential election.
 Sharpton hosts his radio talk show, Keepin' It Real, and frequently appears on cable news television.
 In 2011, he was the host of MSNBC's PoliticsNation.
 At the funeral of George Floyd on June 4, 2020, Sharpton delivered a eulogy where he called for the four Minneapolis police officers involved in Floyd's murder to be brought to justice.
 Sharpton is an opponent of the Defund the Police movement, charging that the idea is being pushed by "latte liberals" who were out of touch with the black community and that black and poor neighborhoods "need proper policing" to protect the inhabitants from higher crime rates.